Phl, Brazil enhance bilateral defense ties

 De Moura, for his part, reaffirmed Brazil’s commitment to working with the countries within the Indo-Pacific region.

-Teodoro and de Moura agreed that the Philippines and Brazil will boost their relations in accordance with the 2022 Philippines-Brazil Memorandum of Understanding on Defense Cooperation.
+Teodoro and De Moura agreed that the Philippines and Brazil will boost their relations under the 2022 Philippines-Brazil Memorandum of Understanding on Defense Cooperation.

 Brazil is the first country in South America with which the Philippines has formalized a defense cooperation agreement.